-Russia not aiming to divide EU, says Putin
+Russia not aiming to divide EU - Putin

 He also played down reported links between his United Russia party and Austria's far-right Freedom Party.

-Mr Putin will meet the Austrian President Alexander Van der Bellen and Chancellor Sebastian Kurz on Tuesday, as well as business leaders.
+Mr Putin will meet Austrian President Alexander Van der Bellen and Chancellor Sebastian Kurz on Tuesday, as well as business leaders.

-"The more problems at the heart of the EU, the more risks and problems there are for us.
-We need to build co-operation with the EU," he said.
+"The more problems at the heart of the EU, the more risks and problems there are for us," he said.

 EU sanctions, levied against Russia because of its 2014 annexation of Crimea and support for separatists in eastern Ukraine, will likely form part of discussions.